dolphindb/DolphinDBPlugin/mysql/README.md

 DolphinDB's MySQL plugin offers high speed import of MySQL datasets or query results into DolphinDB.
 It supports data type conversion.
 Part of the plugin follows mysqlxx by Yandex.Clickhouse.

-The DolphinDB MySQL plugin has the branches [release 200](https://github.com/dolphindb/DolphinDBPlugin/blob/release200/mysql/README.md) and [release130](https://github.com/dolphindb/DolphinDBPlugin/blob/release130/mysql/README.md).
-Each plugin version corresponds to a DolphinDB server version.
-You're looking at the plugin documentation for release200.
-If you use a different DolphinDB server version, please refer to the corresponding branch of the plugin documentation.

 ## 1. Build

 ### 1.1 Install a precompiled distribution